BIGJRA/BIGJRA.github.io/_raw/rejuv/main_ep_08.md

 !boss("BOSSKYOGRE", "Water Surface")

 Thankfully, Venam absolutely pulls her weight on this fight with powerful Grass and Electric type moves plus some resistances to Kyogre's strategies.
-The stat drops and Whirlpools make trying to sweep with a single mon difficult, so you will likely need a full bench ready to come in.
+The stat drops and Whirlpools make trying to sweep with a single Pokemon difficult, so you will likely need a full bench ready to come in.
 Paralysis and the Storm Drain ability in particular make this battle much easier than it would be otherwise.

 **Relationship Point Choices**:
 - Save Amber in Valor Mountain (+1 Amber, +1 Venam, +1 Tesla)